 Over the years, Super Mario 64 has found its way to several different consoles.
 In addition to its initial release on the Nintendo 64, the game also appeared as a Wii and Wii U Virtual Console title.
 There’s not much of a Virtual Console to speak of on Nintendo Switch (at the time of writing), so Super Mario 64’s inclusion in Super Mario 3D All-Stars is the next best thing.
 This version of the game includes a good amount of changes.
 Let’s go over them real quick!

 First up, Super Mario 64 actually received an updated version a few years after its initial release, but only in Japan.
 This update is referred to as the “Shindou version”, and it brought along a variety of adjustments.
 For one, you can press ZR (on Switch) on the title screen to zap a bunch of Mario face icons into the background!
 Some voice clips were changed, the backwards long jump glitch was patched, and rumble support was included for the first time.
 On top of the Shindou version changes, Super Mario 3D All-Stars upscales Super Mario 64 to 720p.
 Mario’s jagged polygons have never looked so clean!
 The game’s text and images have also been updated to reflect the Switch version’s controls.
 Lastly, a bunch of the game’s textures have been bumped up in resolution, making them look much smoother.
-Not all textures have been updated, though, so there’s still a few blurry ones.
+Not all textures have been updated, though, so there are still a few blurry ones.

 Of course, for speedrunners, the removal of the backwards long jump glitch is a bummer.
 That aside, though, many would say this is the definitive way to play Super Mario 64.
 For better or worse, this is as close to the original experience as you can get.
 Unlike the previously-released Virtual Console versions, there are no save states here.
 If you die, you’re dead, and you have to restart the level.
 This makes the game quite difficult and even sort of obnoxious at times.
 But hey, that’s what the developers intended… right?